 Getting to Berlin

 Once you are in the city center or nearby, it is easy to get around by public transportation.
-Berlin buses and trains are so efficient that you really don’t need to use a car or taxi, and most residential neighborhoods are walkable.
+Berlin buses and trains are so efficient that you don’t need a car or taxi, and most residential neighborhoods are walkable.

 See Related: Best Reasons to Visit Germany